 - Dynamic disks cannot be used.
-Use basic disks. - Software RAID (stripe set, mirror set, stripe set with parity) and volume set cannot be used.
+Use basic disks. - ◆ The partitions (disk heartbeat and disk resource switchable partitions) for shared disks cannot be used by mounting them on an NTFS folder. - ◆ Software RAID (stripe set, mirror set, stripe set with parity) and volume set cannot be used.